dr-richard-barker/Settlers_of_Mars_3D_LLM/Detailed_space_wizard_game_max_detail.md

-Welcoem to the Settlers of Mars - Space Wizard addition
+Welcome to the Settlers of Mars - Space Wizard addition

 # Settlers of Mars
 Goal: This is a role-playing game where you develop and learn about your own personal character.